LIU-ZHIHAO/Todo-List-Web/README.md

 ## Supabase Setup

-To run this project, you need to set up a Supabase project and configure the database.
+https://supabase.com/ free to person,To run this project, you need to set up a Supabase project and configure the database.

 ### 1. Environment Variables